-- Approve the corporate goals and objectives relevant to the compensation of our Chief Executive Officer ("CEO"), evaluate the CEO's performance and approve the CEO's salary and incentive compensation. - Establish policies applicable to the compensation, severance or other remuneration of Cabot's Management Executive Committee, review and approve performance measures and goals under incentive compensation plans applicable to such employees, and approve their salaries, annual short-term and long-term incentive awards, any severance payments and any other remuneration. - · Review the aggregate amount of bonuses to be paid to participants in Cabot's annual short-term incentive program. - Administer Cabot's incentive compensation plans, equity-based plans and supplemental benefits arrangements, which includes approving the aggregate number of shares of stock granted under Cabot's long-term incentive program. - Appoint the members of the Company's Benefits and Investment Committees and monitor their activities.
+- Approve the corporate goals and objectives relevant to the compensation of our CEO, evaluate the CEO's performance and approve the CEO's salary and incentive compensation. - Establish policies applicable to the compensation, severance or other remuneration of Cabot's Management Executive Committee, review and approve performance measures and goals under incentive compensation plans applicable to such employees, and approve their salaries, annual short-term and long-term incentive awards, any severance payments and any other remuneration. - Review and approve the aggregate amount of bonuses to be paid to participants in Cabot's annual short-term incentive program.